carwow/terraform-provider-hirefire/docs/resources/organization.md

 # hirefire_organization

-Provides a HireFire Organization resource.
+Provides a HireFire organization resource.
 This can be used to create, modify, and delete organizations.

 ## Example Usage